iremycl/CPSC304/README.md

+# UBC CPSC304 Intorduction to Relational Databases Project #
+## by Linda Ma, Irem Yucel and Michael Ge

-# All the queries locations are listed in our PHP file, example, we added comments above the insert query #
+### All the queries locations are listed in our PHP file, example, we added comments above the insert query #

-# Team Canada in the Olympics
+### Team Canada in the Olympics

 This repository contains the work of Michael Ge, Linda Ma and Irem Yucel for the CPSC304 - Introduction to Relational Databases Project.
 We are modelling the Team Canada's Olympic history.